molokov/cartridge-pinpayments/README.md

 ## Migrate Existing Database

+The django-pinpayments app needs to create two tables in the database - Note that as of 23 Aug 2015, rossp's django-pinpayments has not been updated for Django 1.7/1.8 and thus does not contain migrations.

+If creating your project from scratch, you may be able to get away with just:

+    python manage.py createdb

+Note that the pinpayments tables may be then created as follows:

+    Synchronizing apps without migrations:
+      Creating tables...
+        Creating table pinpayments_customertoken
+        Creating table pinpayments_pintransaction
+        Running deferred SQL...
+      Installing custom SQL...

-Required by django-pinpayments.
-Note that as of 2 Aug 2015, rossp's django-pinpayments is not updated for Django 1.7/1.8 so you will need to run makemigrations to create the migrations file suitable for this django version.
+However, if you are migrating an existing database, you may need to run makemigrations to create the migrations file suitable for this django version.

     python manage.py makemigrations pinpayments
 	python manage.py migrate pinpayments